apache/trafficserver/doc/reference/configuration/records.config.en.rst

    `proxy.process.net.default_inactivity_timeout_applied` metric
    is incremented.

+.. ts:cv:: CONFIG proxy.config.net.inactivity_check_frequency INT 1

+   How frequent (in seconds) to check for inactive connections.
+If you deal with a lot of concurrent connections, increasing this setting can reduce pressure on the system.

 .. ts:cv:: LOCAL proxy.local.incoming_ip_to_bind STRING 0.0.0.0 [::]

    Controls the global default IP addresses to which to bind proxy server ports.
 The value is a space separated list of IP addresses, one per supported IP address family (currently IPv4 and IPv6).